 For cremains (cremated remains), there are a couple of different ways that the cremains enter the water.
 Due to environmental concerns, placing a plastic urn into the water is not done anymore.
 Metal and ceramic or good, but biodegradable urns are preferred.

-An alternative to placing the urn in the water is to open the urn and the plastic bag that is inside and then dump the cremains (some ashes, but mostly bone) into the water.
+An alternative to placing the urn in the water is to open the urn and the plastic bag that is inside and then pour the cremains (some ashes, but mostly bone frangments) into the water.

-The burial shroud can be sail material or this interesting shroud the is specifically made for sea burials and yet is appropriate for viewing the deceased in the funeral home.
-It is the Atlantic & Pacific Sea Burial Shroud.
+The burial shroud can be sail material or this interesting shroud that is specifically made for sea burials and yet is appropriate for viewing the deceased in the funeral home.
+This is the Atlantic & Pacific Sea Burial Shroud.
 It is pre-weighted with canon balls in a separate compartment at the bottom.